• Latest

 Here are a few tips for navigating this delicate terrain:

 First and foremost, it’s important not to force the issue.
-If your child is reluctant to share what’s going on, let them be.
+If your child is reluctant to share what’s happening, let them be.
 This doesn’t mean you should avoid asking probing questions, but try not to push too hard.

 Another essential principle is respect for the individual with special needs.
 It can be tempting to insist that your child talks about their issues—especially if you feel like they haven’t been sharing enough already—but this can backfire.